-Set Up Jira to Receive Radiant Outgoing Webhooks
+Set up Jira to Receive Radiant Outgoing Webhooks

-Create Jira issues automatically from Radiant alerts.
+Create Jira tasks from Radiant Incoming webhooks.

 Prerequisites

-Create the incoming webhook trigger in Jira
+Create the Incoming webhook trigger in Jira

-Under Triggers, select Incoming webhook.
+Under Add a trigger, search for and select Incoming webhook.

 Configure the automation rule to create tickets